BIGJRA/BIGJRA.github.io/reborn.md

 - In the bottom right side of the desert, a rock will hide a *Nugget*.
 Just up from here in a patch of green is another rock containing a *Grass Gem*.
 - Go up from here, passing between a small hill and a pillar.
 Up from here you'll find a desert rose containing a hidden *Ultra Ball*.
 - Up from the Ultra Ball you'll see a bunch of bushes and cacti.
 Going right around the mountain, you'll find a hidden *Blast Powder*.
-- In a patch of green nearby a train track corner, towards the top right corner of the desert but a bit out from the wall, you can find a *Purple Shard*, and a *Poison Gem* just above here near a train car.
+- Head way up from here.
+In a patch of green nearby a train track corner, towards the top right corner of the desert but a bit out from the wall, you can find a *Purple Shard*, and a *Poison Gem* just above here near a train car.
 - Straight left from the Poison Gem, follow the tracks to reach a hidden *Stardust*.
 - Just before you reach the top right corner of the desert, on your left is a mountain with a broken statue head beneath containing a *Steel Gem*.
 - Hidden in a pile of rocks in the north east of here is a *Nugget*, and a *Green Shard* to the northeast in a bush.